Scientific collaboration is the key for disaster management in Southeast Asia

-Understanding more about the region’s severe weather and protecting lives and livelihoods are primary aims of a new science-based weather and climate partnership for countries in the region, currently including Malaysia and the Philippines.
+Understanding more about the region’s severe weather and protecting lives and livelihoods are primary aims of new science-based disaster management for countries in Asia, currently including Malaysia and the Philippines.

 The Met Office, as a delivery partner for the Newton Fund, will be working with organisations in the region and the UK to build a program of scientific weather-related research and to develop advice related to high-impact weather events.